-Disney will also ban smoking within their parks (eliminating existing smoking areas) and is restricting items like loose and dry ice in personal coolers.
+Disney has also banned smoking within their parks (eliminating existing smoking areas) and is restricting items like loose and dry ice in personal coolers.

 The announcement leaves some parents concerned about transporting their kids on future vacations.
 And, concerned moms and dads are taking to Twitter to voice their thoughts on the decision.

 "Disney going smoke free and banning stroller wagons is just proving that 2019 really is that b--ch," wrote one user.

 "You guys are making parents' lives harder by making these unnecessary rules," said another.